tory24/100Days-of-code/log.md

 **Thoughts**: Nervous, because obviously I haven't done a computer science degree.
 But I guess I'll test the waters and hope for the best.
 Ideally, I want a role where I'll be supported and can learn and grow by interacting & working alongside more experienced and knowledgeable Engineers.
 Regardless I still need to study and learn as much as I can and I think I've made some good progress in these last 8 or 9 months.

 For the Image Tool, I decided that trying to implement particle effects myself is just way above my ability, and unnecessary when there's already a free tool out there ready to use.
-I had trouble integrating it initially, so I basically started a new file to get particles.js working first, then added my existing code on top of that and it turned out really nice.
+I had trouble integrating it initially, but once I got it working, it turned out really nice & exactly as I wanted.

 **Link(s) to Work**: [Deep Space Curiosity](https://github.com/tory24/deepSpaceCuriosity)